thomasmueller/minperf/src/test/java/org/minperf/simple/recsplit.md

 ### Observations

-Most time of the RecSplit algorithm is spend in the Bucket Processing phase.
+For an MPHF size of less than 2 bits/key, most time of the RecSplit algorithm is spend in the Bucket Processing phase.
 That part is easy to parallelize, as buckets are independent of each other.
 It also allows to generate the MPHF incrementally if needed, without having to keep it fully in memory all the time.

 Time can be traded for space.
 If larger sets are processed directly (without splitting them first into smaller subsets), then the space used shrinks, even below 1.52 bits per key.
 However, this will slow down generation a lot.

 ### Perfect Hashing and k-Perfect Hashing